michalwiglasz/docs/_posts/2016-04-08-writing-rules.md

 }
 ```

 The request is considered to be a success if the server replies with a `200 OK` HTTP status code and the body of the response contains products' data in the same format.
-The application is not required to return all products, it is required to return only the products and elements that were processed and should be changed in some way (except for the special `@mergado_id` element which is used to uniquely identify each product).
+The application is not required to return all products, it is required to return only the products and elements that were processed and should be changed in some way.
 For example, the server's response might be:

 ```json
 {